HackStreetBoy11/AqiPrediction/README.md

 ## ✨ Features

-- 🔮 Real-time AQI prediction using trained ML model
+- 🔮 Real-time AQI prediction using trained XGBoost ML model
-- 📊 Input-based prediction with 8 meteorological features
+- 📊 Input-based prediction with 10 environmental features
 - 🌐 Deployed web interface — accessible from any device
 - ⚡ Fast, lightweight, and easy to use
-- 📈 90%+ model accuracy on test data
+- 📈 71%+ R² Score on test data

 ---